 - Most on-ear models, since sound and comfort usually suck.

 - Wireless models, since they have different priorities and annoyances, and are often terrible.
 I reviewed a few of them separately.

 - Anything that requires a separate amp.

-- Some rare, high-end models that I couldn’t try in person anywhere and that I didn’t think were worth the risk of buying myself due to too little information, too few positive reviews, or too many reports of severe defects: Focal Spirit One/Classic, Phonon SMB-02, Martin Logan MIKROS 90, and Aedle VK-1, and Parrot Zik 2.0.
+- Some rare, high-end models that I couldn’t try in person anywhere and that I didn’t think were worth the risk of buying myself due to too little information, too few positive reviews, or too many reports of severe defects, including the Phonon SMB-02, Martin Logan MIKROS 90, Aedle VK-1, and Parrot Zik 2.0.

-I’ve bought or been loaned most of the headphones in this review and spent significant time with them at home, except the B&W P7 and Beats Pro.
-I tried those in an Apple store by plugging each pair into my iPhone, playing the same test tracks that I used at home, spending at least 10 minutes on each one taking notes and sketching an estimated response curve, and comparing them back-to-back to the nearby models and my AKG K545 that I wore into each store.
+I’ve bought or been loaned almost all of the headphones in this review and spent significant time with them at home, except the B&W P7 and Beats Pro.
+I tried those in an Apple store by plugging each into my iPhone, playing the same test tracks that I used at home, spending at least 10 minutes on each one taking notes and sketching an estimated response curve, and comparing them back-to-back to the nearby models and my AKG K545 that I wore into the store.

-I tested each headphone with my iPhone by itself as the source.
-For the home-tested models, I also tested them with a larger desk setup: three headphone amps (Asgard 2, UCA202, Icon-2) simultaneously connected to a Gungnir DAC.
+I tested each headphone with my iPhone by itself as the source first, then with a larger desk setup: three headphone amps (Asgard 2, UCA202, Icon-2) simultaneously connected to a Gungnir DAC.
 I didn’t detect any noticeable differences between amps and DACs for the headphones in this review, but they provided an easy way to plug in 3 headphones at a time to compare them back-to-back.3